A Guide to Consular Processing

 • Arrive at the interview appointment at least 15 minutes before the time of the interview.

 The government uses the interview as an opportunity to verify the contents of your application, confirm your financial records, and check your health status.
-If you’re applying based on marriage, the consular officer will also ask personal questions to determine whether your marriage is genuine.
+If you’re applying based on marriage, the consular officers will also ask personal questions to determine whether your marriage is genuine.

 Your sponsor does not need to attend the consular interview.
 Still, attendance is mandatory for you and your dependents unless they intend to travel at a later date.